 2. Write a road risk policy

-If your employees use vehicles at work, you have make a written road risk policy available to them.
+f your employees use vehicles for business purposes, you have a legal obligation to have a written road risk policy which you should make available to them through a proper induction.
+Make sure you also periodically assess employees to establish they are still medically and legally capable of driving.
 This policy should look at your vehicles and drivers and how they are used.
 It should contain simple and straightforward language to set out objectives for reducing accidents and outline how this will be achieved.

 The document will serve as the cornerstone of your accident reduction strategy and should be made widely available across your organisation.